-The Swedish melodic rock trio don’t trust Vegas released the two track single Mercy on the 13th.
+The Swedish gaze-wave quintet Look, Orion! released the two track single Live Session on the 4th.

 Despite the number of players Look, Orion! never seek to add volume to their output, rather immersive layering in which they deliver both angular polygons as well as gently arcing waves, delivering an output in which the listener can spend time to explore the deftly interwoven counter-balances.